raybgomez/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-An Etch a Sketch Platform
+An Etch a Sketch Platform using vanilla javaScript, CSS and HTML